Physics and Astronomy, Bachelor of Science

 Student Learning Outcomes

-Our B.S. in Physics and Astronomy program is designed to prepare students for a career in a technical field or for graduate studies in physics, astronomy, or planetary sciences.
-Below we describe the learning outcomes our program.
+The BS in Physics and Astronomy program is designed to prepare students for a career in a technical field or for graduate studies in physics, astronomy, or planetary sciences.

 Students will have an understanding of the laws of physics in the areas of: